 During our travels there seems to be a common complaint heard by many brothers and sisters around the country, that being their department offers little or no leadership training or development.
 Hopefully you weren't pinned and sent off to figure this all out on your own.
 Preparing the next generation of leaders is everyone's responsibility.
 You see it is not just the fire chief's responsibility but the entire membership regardless of rank or title.
 It takes many hands to build a village.…Continue

-Added by Assistant Chief Billy Greenwood on May 8, 2014 at 9:00pm — No Comments
+Added by Fire Chief Billy Greenwood on May 8, 2014 at 9:00pm — No Comments

 Wal-Mart, Target, Home Depot, Toys R Us, or various other chain and brand name stores.
 No matter the name they go under they all have one thing in common.

 They also provide a very difficult fire problem for even the largest and best staffed fire departments in the fire service.
 In these instances we must abandon our traditional “residential” tactics and deploy more…Continue

 Added by Robert Owens on May 8, 2014 at 9:37am — No Comments

 Click link below to see more of Paul's work or to buy prints:…

 Added by Paul Combs on May 8, 2014 at 8:12am — No Comments